evonove/django-stored-messages/README.rst

 * Stored messages are archived in the database or in a Redis instance
 * Users can configure which message levels have to be persisted
 * REST api to retrieve and mark messages as read (needs djangorestframework v2 or v3 being installed)
+* Signalling api to perform actions in response to messages activity

 Requirements
 ------------